nobulart/flowtest/README.md

 ## Description

-This is a simple Flask REST API with a single endpoint, `/hello`, that returns the greeting "Hello, World!".
-It serves as a basic example to demonstrate how to create and run a Flask application.
+This is a simple Flask REST API demonstrating a basic "Hello, World!" endpoint.
+It serves as a starting point for building more complex Flask applications.

 ## Prerequisites